-of video captured by mobile camera.
+iSAT is a vision-based system, which means its localization and navigation performance is closely related to the quality of video captured by mobile camera.
 Thus we conduct multiple experiments using videos of 4 combinations of resolution and frame detection rate to examine the impacts of two main factors.

-As shown in Fig. 17, the location error of iSAT using 1080P video decreases 28 percent comparing with that using 720P video. iSAT using 60fps video reduces 9 percent average location error comparing with iSAT using 30fps video.
-Fig. 18 shows the navigation success rate of iSAT with different video quality.
-The average navigation success rate of four types of videos are 95, 93, 88 and 85 percent respectively.
+As shown in Figure 17, the location error of iSAT using 1080P video decreases 28% comparing with that using 720P video. iSAT using 60fps video reduces 9% average location error comparing with iSAT using 30fps video.
+Figure 18 shows the navigation success rate of iSAT with different video quality.
+The average navigation success rate of four types of videos are 95%, 93%, 88% and 85% respectively.
 Generally speaking, videos with higher resolution and frame detection rate enables higher localization accuracy and navigation success rate.
 Because high-resolution video frames usually contain more feature points, which can not only improve the registration accuracy between surveillance camera and mobile camera, but also reduce the error of inter-frame motion estimation during the navigation process.
 Video frames with a higher detection rate are less prone to be blurred, which contributes to fewer errors during the localization and navigation process.